Fiber Optic Technology

 How Do Fiber Optic Cables Work?

 An optical fiber is 125 microns in diameter, a little thicker than a human hair.
-Depending on its purpose, a fiber optic cable can include anywhere from 4432 to more than 6900 individual fibers, allowing a single cable to transmit enormous amounts of data.
+A fiber optic cable can have between 4,432 and over 6,900 fibers.
+This means it can send a huge amount of data.

 Comparison to Other Internet Technologies